Bridging the Synthesizability Gap in Perovskites by Combining Computations, Literature Data, and PU Learning: Results and Discussions

 Finally, our regression models for DFT property prediction and the DT classifier model for synthesizability prediction are ready to be applied across the combinatorial space of all possible perovskite halides and chalcogenides within the defined chemical space of A/B/B'/X ions.
 To keep the problem tractable and for purposes of demonstration, we used only ABX$_3$ compounds here.
 We enumerated a total of 20,000 novel compositions across different phases by applying constraints to the cation and anion choices to keep them within the chemical space we described above.
 We also ensure the compounds already existing in the dataset are not enumerated.
 Each composition enumerated is then repeated in the four different phases.
 Different cation and anion species were fit into the canonical ABX$_3$ formula in appropriate oxidation states and mixing fractions to ensure overall charge neutrality.
 The generated compounds include unalloyed compositions as well as X-site alloys with only halogen anions, only chalcogen anions, and both halogen and chalcogen anions.
 The chalco-halide perovskites are included to demonstrate that our model can be utilized even for these cross-species materials, and it has been reported recently that chalco-halide compounds show desirable stability and defect tolerance \cite{chalcohalide}.
 Descriptors were generated for all 20,000 compounds, the RGF models were used to predict their (GGA-PBE accuracy) decomposition energy and band gap, and then the DFT properties were added to the descriptor list and the DT classifier model was used to predict their synthesis probabilities.\\

 \textbf{Figure \ref{fig:hypothetical}} shows histograms of the distribution of the predicted synthesizability across the space of the enumerated compounds, and a plot between the predicted decomposition energy and band gap of all these compounds, with scatter points colored by the predicted synthesis scores.
 We find that around 30\% of the compounds have a synthesis probability $>$ 0.50, but the number of compounds drastically reduces for the highest probability values.
 Only 13\% of the compounds show a value greater than 0.65.
 From \textbf{Figure \ref{fig:hypothetical}(b)}, it is clear that there is a correlation between the synthesis probability and the decomposition energy: nearly all the most synthesizable compounds have negative decomposition energies, and there is a noticable blue to red gradient from positive to negative decomposition energy values, similar to the original DFT dataset.
 This plot reveals hundreds of potential compositions with PV-suitable band gaps and high resistance to decomposition + synthesizability.
 Some of the top predicted compounds are highlighted in \textbf{Table \ref{tab:hypothetical}}, with most of them adopting the cubic phase.
 Multiple compounds here are chalco-halides while the rest involve halogen mixing.
 The compound CsPbCl$_2$Br has actually been reported experimentally before \cite{cspbcl2br}, thus providing some additional validation for our predictions.
+These models thus enable the study of various alloy compositions without the need for computationally expensive DFT calculations, allowing for the derivation of composition-property correlations.
+As an example, \textbf{Figure S8} shows heatmaps of the RGF-predicted band gaps and predicted synthesis scores for Ba(Zr,Hf,Ti)S$_3$ orthorhombic phase alloys, revealing some important information about how the incorporation of Zr/Hf/Ti at the B-site influences the stability and properties of interest.
 The predicted properties and synthesis probabilities of all 20,000 compounds are also provided in the SI. \\